Parliament defers debate on proposed Pwalugu Dam to next Tuesday

 Benjamin Mensah, GNA

-Accra, Feb 6, GNA - Parliament on Thursday deferred the debate on the contract agreements for the proposed construction of the Pwalugu Multipurpose Dam to February 11, 2020.
+Accra, Feb 7, GNA - Parliament on Thursday deferred the debate on the contract agreements for the proposed construction of the Pwalugu Multipurpose Dam to next week Tuesday, February 11, 2020.

 “I adjourn this matter to Tuesday for any member who wants to do any research, any analysis or presentation whatsoever to get himself or herself fully prepared,” Speaker Aaron Michael Oquaye directed.